Return to top

 homemade pastry dough rolled out

-Place the dough on a baking tray lined with parchment paper.
-Optional: Brush with an egg wash.
-Bake for 15 minutes.
+Bake Dough: Place the dough on a prepared baking sheet and bake for 15 minutes.

 puff pastry dough on a baking sheet